Propacet 100 Side Effects

 Generic Name: acetaminophen / propoxyphene

-Note: This page contains side effects data for the generic drug acetaminophen / propoxyphene.
-It is possible that some of the dosage forms included below may not apply to the brand name Propacet 100.
+Note: This document contains side effect information about acetaminophen / propoxyphene.
+Some of the dosage forms listed on this page may not apply to the brand name Propacet 100.

 Applies to acetaminophen / propoxyphene: oral tablet

 Nervous system side effects of propoxyphene have included dizziness, sedation, stupor, delirium, somnolence, ataxia, coma, syncope, and respiratory depression.
 The sedative effects of propoxyphene have been associated with a 60% increased risk of hip fracture in elderly patients.[Ref]